rgt-yncrea/M1-2022-git/README.md

 ```
 This will execute the tests you have written and show you a test report.

-5. On Github, on the original repository, open an issue about the bugs you found.
+5. On Github, in your repository, open an issue about the bugs you found.
 Remember to be specific about the problem.
 You should also include code to reproduce the issue

 ### Find bugs
 6. Using *git bisect*, find which commit is faulty, introducing those bugs.
 Reminder : to use *git bisect*, ensure that the bug is present at the commit you're at.
 If so, type